 I guess I did kind of a mean thing at the Advent Day Retreat yesterday.
 I usually avoid coercing people to do anything, but I made the retreaters turn to a couple of other people and answer this question: “What makes you a good place for Jesus to be born?”
 Be the manger; be the bed.
 It is not so shocking that God should be born in us if God is born in a stable!
 What makes you a good place for Jesus to be born?

 But isn’t it also prideful to tell God that it is absurd for him to feel OK about filling you with his Spirit?
 Isn’t it foolish to keep an iron grip on your unworthiness instead of letting saved-by-the-grace-of-God be your new self-image?
-Isn’t it a bit audacious, in a bad way, to tell God he is crazy to love you so much, to want to snuggle in next to you like he supposedly does?
+Isn’t it a bit audacious, in a bad way, to tell God she is crazy to love you so much, to want to snuggle in next to you like she apparently, historically does?

 Being self-critical is useless unless Christ lives in us!
 Otherwise we are like a dog in the manger – not saving ourselves and not letting the baby get in there!

-God knows what we should do; let’s ask him.
+- God knows what we should do; maybe we should ask him.

 I stumbled on one important way many people need to spend the season.
 Be the bed.
 God wants to be born in you.
 Come on, you’ve got to be at least as good as a stable!
 Are you really going to tell him there is no room? tell him he shouldn’t even want to stay in you in the first place? he’s dumb to even knock? he should come back when you’re tidy?
 Don’t do that.
 If you have to do something other than enjoying your undeserved favor, at least fluff the hay a bit.